Welcome to today's edition of the Rush 24-7 podcast.

 The Israelis are trying to stop that and have been successful on a couple of occasions.

-I said, Well, why are we doing this?
+I said, why are we doing this?

-What we're trying to prove to these people we can't buy their affection.
+We're trying to prove to these people we can't buy their affection.

-They're they're they're militant Islamists.
+They're militant Islamists.

-Um but administration's being consistent.
+But administration's being consistent.

-Uh president's gonna stick with this.
+President's going to stick with this.

-They weren't as rude there was as they usually are, there were some uh uh examples of it, but uh it was sort of tame, I thought.
+There were some examples of it, but it was sort of tame, I thought.

 They were asking questions to which the answers really didn't matter to them.

-They're not interested in the answers, they just wanted to make their points via the questions.
+They just wanted to make their points via the question.

 So they were just mouthing the Democrat talking points today.

-So I'm watching this and what's this about?
+So I'm watching this.

 Hurricane Katrina.

-And then I start pouring through the mounds of paper that I have been printing out all weekend in the process of viewing show prep, and there's this story uh from the Associated Press on Saturday, Ray Nagan blames racism, red tape on slow Katrina recovery.
+And then I start pouring through the mounds of paper that I have been printing out all weekend in the process of viewing show prep.

-New Orleans mayor Ray Nagan raised school bus Nagan on Friday, blamed racism and government bureaucracy for hamstringing New Orleans' ability to weather Hurricane Katrina and recover from the disaster that struck the Gulf Coast nearly a year ago.
+New Orleans Mayor Ray Nagan raised school bus Nagan on Friday blamed racism and government bureaucracy for hamstringing New Orleans' ability to weather Hurricane Katrina and recover from the disaster that struck the Gulf Coast nearly a year ago.

 They're already celebrating the anniversary of this.